 For humans, avoiding a tick is much more simple.
 Not only can we use a spray, but we can also wear clothing that covers most of our bodies in areas with high tick traffic.
 Unfortunately, dogs aren’t so lucky.

 It is our responsibility to protect our dogs from tick bites.
-Read on for recommendations on how to pick the best tick repellent for your big dog.
+Read on for recommendations on how to pick the best tick repellent for dogs.

 Tick repellents are necessary in order to keep your large breed dog safe.